 Call us to Book : 1300 755 055 - NOW OPEN SATURDAYS | Brisbane & Gold Coast Circumcision & Vasectomy Clinic | Contact

-Tongue tie release (also called lingual frenotomy or lingual frenectomy) can improve breastfeeding comfort and efficiency for both mother and baby.
-Dividing a tongue tie is a quick and simple procedure done in a few minutes in our clinic, and babies nurse immediately afterwards.
+Lip tie release (also called labial frenotomy or labial frenectomy) can improve breastfeeding comfort and efficiency for both mother and baby.
+Removing a lip tie is a quick and simple procedure done in a few minutes in our clinic, and babies nurse immediately afterwards.

-The tongue tie release procedure is not necessary where the infant has no problematic symptoms, and of course a tongue tie release is not the solution to all breastfeeding challenges.
+A lip tie release procedure is not necessary where the infant has no problematic symptoms, and of course a lip tie or tongue tie release is not the solution to all breastfeeding challenges.